nytimes/drone-gke/.github/pull_request_template.md

 <!--
 Hi there,

-Thank you for an opening a pull request, we will get back to you as soon as possible!
+Thank you for opening a pull request, we will get back to you as soon as possible!
 -->

 If this is a change to the core functionality, did you make a corresponding PR to [drone-eks]?